-The pandemic and multitude of other social issues, politics and natural disasters of 2020 can bring a new set of stressful triggers into your life.
+The pandemic and multitude of other social issues, politics and natural disasters can bring a new set of stressful triggers into your life.
 Aim to minimize the negative impact of constant COVID-19 updates and breaking news.
 Limit your news intake to once a day and only tune into reliable, unbiased sources.

 The people around you can also increase your stress.
 Curtail the frustration of interruptions from family members while you’re trying to work or study from home.
 Post your work hours, close the door and set a standard for private time.
 Identify any other triggers that make your angry, lonely, sad, aggravated or upset.
 Pinpoint ways to keep them at a minimum.

 As you continue to navigate your way through the pandemic, be good to yourself.
 Adopt effective coping skills that can help you feel healthier, happier and more hopeful.

 Stay updated on what Mercy Health is doing related to COVID-19.